jaxball/advis.js/README.md

 AdVis.js is an interactive webtool that lets anyone to explore **adversarial attacks** by dynamically updating the classification scores and Class Activation Map (CAM) heatmap visualization of an input image as one tunes the strength of perturbation (epsilon in Fast Gradient Sign Method) applied to generate the adversarial example, all rendered in real-time.
 Our image classification architecture uses MobileNetV1 as backbone and gradient calculations for depthwise convolution with respect to the input image.
 You can now upload your own images and animate the CAM differential with different epsilon multipliers on-demand. **Demo is live at [http://www.jlin.xyz/advis](http://www.jlin.xyz/advis)**.

 The JavaScript webtool is built with a TensorFlow.js backend and a React frontend referencing open source components.
 It is the brainchild of *Advanced Computer Vision* taught by James Hays at Georgia Tech, and has been featured on [YouTube](https://www.youtube.com/watch?v=JjlV62_kGUc).
-If you use our work, please cite with the Bibtex provided below.
+If you use our work, please [cite][citation] with the BibTeX provided below.

 - **Developers**: Jason Lin, Dilara Soylu
 - **Research Poster**: [here](http://www.jlin.xyz/papers/advis_poster_v2.pdf)